jtann5/HTMX/README.md

 # Tech Summary

 The project uses Flask, a python library, and HTMX, a Javascript Library.
 Flask is a web-application library that allows individuals to created a web application using Python.
 Flask allows users to specify get requests and does the work to retrieve, access, and control the website.
 HTMX is a Hyper Media focused JavaScript library that allows individuals to create RESTFUL web applications that allow the HTML to shine.
-HTMX works by allowing the user to send various requests to the backend web server such as hx-get, hx-trigger, etc.
+HTMX works by allowing the user to send various requests to the backend web server such as hx-get, hx-trigger, etc. SQL is a Database Management System that allow for creation and manipulation of data. sql_alchemy was used to create SQL queries in this project.

 # Individual member notes
 ## Mike Kadoshnikov